underlost/underlost.net/source/site/_portfolio/05-jadedgamer.md

 next_page: gamernews
 ---

-Jaded Gamer is a view game news site aggregator, run and managed  completely in the cloud, utilizing various SAAS applications.
-RSS updates are pushed to the site via the pubsubhubbub protocol.
-New stories are then indexed immediately, and can be searched through by the elastic-search based server.
-For additional details, you can learn more on [Medium](https://medium.com/jaded-gamer/building-jaded-gamer-e08c6532b56d).
+Jaded Gamer was a video game news site aggregator, run and managed completely in the cloud, utilizing various SAAS applications.
+RSS updates were pushed to the site via the pubsubhubbub protocol.
+New stories were then indexed immediately, and could be searched through by the elastic-search based server.
+For additional details, you can learn more on [Medium](https://medium.com/@underlost/building-jaded-gamer-e08c6532b56d#.ew1sszjq9).

 <ul class="list-inline clearfix">
 {% for image in site.data.screenshots.jadedgamer %}